 The patch code was originally created by Kodak to signal document processing applications while reading large documents.
 The different codes will signal certain events such as a page/section break or a change from single sided to duplex scanning.
 Six distinct barcode patterns (Patch 1, 2, 3, 4, 6 and T) were defined.
-The most common use now is to use the Patch T code as a Page (document) separator.
+A common use now is to use the Patch T code or the Patch 2 code as a Page (document) separator.

 Note that no data is encoded in a patch code.
 Similarly

-although there are typically 4 identical patch codes on a page (i.e. each
+although there may be 4 identical patch codes on a page (one in each

 orientation) patch code readers (hardware or software) would only ever return

-Patch Codes are wide/narrow codes (as are Code 39 barcodes, for example).
+Patch Codes are wide/narrow 1D barcodes (as are Code 39 barcodes, for

 Thanks to Kodak for this further technical information about patch-codes.